Seville Theatre (Lower Merion Township, Pennsylvania)

-The Seville Theatre, also known as the Bryn Mawr Theatre, is an historic, American theatre building that is located in Lower Merion Township, Montgomery County, Pennsylvania.
+The Seville Theatre, also known as the Bryn Mawr Theatre, is an historic theatre building in Lower Merion Township, Montgomery County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 2005.

 History and architectural features

 Built in 1926, this historic structure is a two-story, three-bay-wide, rectangular, steel-frame building that was designed in the Beaux-Arts style.
 It measures 56 feet wide and 265 feet deep, and was designed by noted theatre architect William Harold Lee (1884-1971).

-It was added to the National Register of Historic Places in 2005.